QuickBooks Desktop configuration

 Import vendors and employees

-You can import active vendors and employees from QuickBooks using AccountingLink, so it's recommended best practice to review each list in regards to their status.
-For example, if a vendor is no longer used, then it should be marked as inactive in QuickBooks before using AccountingLink to import them in Sage Construction Management.
+You can import active vendors and employees from QuickBooks using AccountingLink, so it's recommended to review each list in regards to their status.
+For example, if a vendor is no longer used, then it must be marked as inactive in QuickBooks before using AccountingLink to import them into Sage Construction Management.

 Auto link customers and vendors with Sage Construction Management companies